magnussolution/magnusbilling7/wiki/en/modules/iax/iax.rst

 CallerID
 --------

-| We did not write the description to this field.
+| This is the CallerID that will be shown in their destination, in external calls the provider will need to permit CLI to be correctly identified in their destination.